 - Check your unofficial Mercer transcript online using the "myMercer" online portal on Mercer's website to see what courses have transferred from other colleges that you have attended.
 If you do not see a record of your courses then it means that your transcripts have either not arrived or not been reviewed.
 FOLLOW UP on this!

-- Submit your petition in the spring semester prior to the February 28th due date, after you have all of the courses completed that need to be completed and you have checked to make sure that transcripts are on file in Mercer's Admissions Office (via the myMercer online portal).
+- Submit your application in the spring semester prior to the February 28th due date, after you have all of the courses completed that need to be completed and you have checked to make sure that transcripts are on file in Mercer's Admissions Office (via the myMercer online or Student Planner portal).